hello world!

 Chemical peel treatment for hyperpigmentation.

-A chemical peel is a cosmetic treatment that uses a chemical solution to exfoliate the skin’s top layer (epidermis), improve cell turnover (shedding dead skin cells), remove excess melanin, and resurface brighter, even-toned skin.
+Chemical peels safely and effectively remove dark spots and other pigmentation concerns.
+The treatment involves the use of a chemical solution to exfoliate the skin’s top layer (epidermis), improve cell turnover (shedding dead skin cells), remove excess melanin, and resurface brighter, even-toned skin.
 Medical providers usually use acids that vary in concentration and potency, tailoring the treatment to suit the patient’s skin type and severity of hyperpigmentation.

 Light Chemical Peels